-The gospel message "uncovers" a righteousness which God offers to us as a gift, ...a righteousness that both hides our imperfections and brokenness before our holy God, while also giving us new life to transform us.
-This message offers new hope, new life and the power to change to those who accept it by faith.
-The message itself does not change us.
-Trust in God's promise enables Him to work in our lives to begin a powerful transformation.
+Last time, we saw that the righteousness of God was revealed through the gospel, ...a righteousness which God offers to us as a gift, ...a righteousness that both covers us and can also fill us.
+We said that the gospel was the good news that God has reached down to us through Jesus to bring about the forgiveness of sins through His death on the cross, and to offer us a new life in Him.
+This message is able to bring new hope, new life and the power to change to those who believe it and lay hold of it by faith.
+The message itself does not change us, but our trust in God's promise enables Him to work in our lives to begin a powerful transformation.